SenecaCountyOhio/SenCO-GIS-Guide/Guides/08_CAUV.md

     - Missing acreage is added
   - If there is both Commercial Woodland AND Noncommercial Woodland
     - Extra acreage is removed from Noncommercial Woodland
-    - Missing acreage is taken from Noncommercial Woodland
+    - Missing acreage is added to Noncommercial Woodland

 - HOME == Homesite == 1 Ac.
 Only Per Parcel with home on it